JuriRappold/a02/README.md

      - adding instructions how to create the virtual environment and the required packages tmrw
 2. Juri: 2025-10-06/19:40, added .gitkeep files to add empty directories to git
    - can be removed once actual files exist in those directories
+3. Juri: 2025-10ö07/23:15, commit for tmrw's unit testing, added dice class, changed directory name in command in the makefile
+   - added dice class
+     - tried to make it static, we shouldn't need a new dice for every new game
+   - changed a command in the makefile (was a directory reference)
+     - `guess` --> `program`
+   - linted the class, tried solving the linting errors; couldn't solve them :(